enormandeau/guideseq_ibis/README.md

 * Modify `validate_project.sh`

-- ..
-Test different params for DBS identification

-?
-Start version system (only with tags on GitHub, no vx.y.z in text?)
+- Start version system (only with tags on GitHub, no vx.y.z in text?)
-?
-Process files from biggest to smallest with parallel (to reduce time) or in version-sort order (more logical for step reports)?
-?
-Compress samfiles if big (to `.sam.gz`, not `.bam`)?

 ## Description